aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync.md

 ### Scalar functions

-When working with [AWS AppSync Scalar types](https://docs.aws.amazon.com/appsync/latest/devguide/scalars.html){target="_blank" rel="nofollow"}, you might want to generate the same values for data validation purposes.
+When working with [AWS AppSync Scalar types](https://docs.aws.amazon.com/appsync/latest/devguide/scalars.html){target="_blank"}, you might want to generate the same values for data validation purposes.

 For convenience, the most commonly used values are available as functions within `scalar_types_utils` module.